 Tree Howf at Craighead Howf near Dunblane, Perthshire

 Step into your own fairy tale at the magical Tree Howf at Craighead Howf near Dunblane, Perthshire.
 This unique treetop masterpiece has been lovingly crafted by owner Ian Keir.
 Positioned in the branches of an ancient ash tree, it offers incredible uninterrupted views of the surrounding countryside.
-Head inside and amidst the charmingly delightful interiors you'll find a wood burning stove, Belfast sink, shower, gas cooking hobs and - the perfect finishing touch - a stargazing window above the bed.
+Head inside and amidst the delightful interiors you'll find a wood burning stove, Belfast sink, shower, gas cooking hobs and - the perfect finishing touch - a stargazing window above the bed.